 Body parts are moved in different directions by muscles that act on the same bone from different directions.
 A simple example is the movement of the forearm.
 When the biceps muscle contracts, the forearm and the hand move toward the shoulder in a motion called flexion.
 When the triceps muscle contracts, the forearm and hand move away from the shoulder in a motion called extension.
 Since these two muscles move the forearm in different directions, they are antagonistic muscles.
 These muscles relax and contract in a coordinated manner to place the forearm and hand in the desired position.
 If the effort exerted on the bone by each muscle is equal in magnitude and opposite in direction, the forearm remains stationary.
 Antagonistic muscles do not need to belong to the same class of lever to work in opposition.
-For example, the biceps and from two different classes of levers.
-The biceps and triceps are different classes of levers; the biceps is part of a third class lever, and the triceps is part of a first class lever.
+For example, the biceps and triceps are different classes of levers; the biceps is part of a third class lever, and the triceps is part of a first class lever.

 By recording the EMG activity in a muscle during the movement or positioning of a body part, it can be determined if the muscle is involved.
 In this experiment, students will record EMG activity from muscles on the anterior and posterior sides of the forearm to determine which ones are responsible for flexion and extension of the hand.
 Recording of EMG activity from these muscles will also be done while a weight is lifted by the hand.
-In another exercise, students will record EMG activity from the anterior and posterior sides of the lower leg to determine which muscles are active during movements or positioning that are more complex, like leaning forward, standing on toes, or rocking on heels.
+In another exercise, students will record EMG activity from the anterior and posterior sides of the loor positioning that are more complete ower leg to determine whice ex, like leaning forward, sta h muscles are active during movement anding on toes, or rocking on heels. ıts

-Experiment HM-2: Electromyogram (EMG) Activity in Antagonistic Muscles
+Experiment HM-1: Electromyogram (EMG) Activity in Antagonistic Muscles